Biggleswade Garden Community

 What is a sustainable transport corridor?

-Sustainable transport refers to transport that does not rely on dwindling natural resources and is accessible and available for all.
-Examples include walking, cycling, scootering as well as buses and trains.
-Our sustainability plan outlines the importance of investing in active travel and public transport networks, improving countryside access and connectivity between towns, as well as walking networks.
+Sustainable transport refers to transportation methods that do not rely on dwindling natural resources and are accessible to all.
+Examples include walking, cycling, scootering, as well as buses and trains.
+Our sustainability plan highlights the importance of investing in active travel and public transport networks, improving countryside access, and enhancing connectivity between towns and walking networks.

-A sustainable transport corridor provides high quality and attractive walking, cycling and public transport networks, connecting places and encouraging people to leave the car at home.
+A sustainable transport corridor provides high-quality and attractive walking, cycling, and public transport routes, encouraging people to leave their cars at home while connecting key places.